FredRash/NoteKeeping/Web Pen/Cross-Origin Resource Sharing(CORS).md

 	* Access-Control-Allow-Credentials

 Access-Control-Allow-Origin
 Is a Header that indicates whether the response can be shared with requesting code from given origin.
-This header will apper in the response.
+This header will appear in the response.
 Syntax:
 ```
 Access-Control-Allow-Origin: * -> any site can access the resources